ITDP/the-online-brt-planning-guide/README.md

 To create the PDF you'll need a working LaTeX installation with `lualatex` and `latexmk`: navigate to `.generated/pdf` and run `latexmk -lualatex book.tex`.

-_(You may notice that the generated PDF is huge; the server automatically compacts all images before running LaTeX, according to their resulting physical size and reasonable assumptions on printer limitations)_
+_(You may notice that the generated PDF is huge; the server automatically compacts all images before running LaTeX, according to their resulting physical size and reasonable assumptions on printer limitations.)_